PSORLab/EAGO.jl/README.md

 Please report bugs or feature requests by opening an issue using the Github [**issue tracker**](https://github.com/PSORLab/EAGO.jl/issues).
 All manners of feedback are encouraged.

+## Current limitations
+- Nonlinear handling assumes that box-constraints of nonlinear terms are available or can be inferred from bounds-tightening.
+- Only currently supports continuous functions.
+Support for mixed-integer problems is forthcoming.

 ## Work In Progress
 - Extensions for nonconvex dynamic global & robust optimization.
 - Provide support for mixed-integer problems.